Caballesjason/Udacity---Intro-to-Data-Science-Project/README.md

 # Analysis of NYC Citi Bike Share System

 ## Questions of Interests
-Which stations cause long trip times?
+Which stations have longer trip times on average?

 When are bikers most actively riding bikes?

-Is there a significant difference in the average travel time between electric bikes and mechanical bikes?

-Which pairs of stations have the highest activity, that is, which stations have the most bikers traveling between them?
+Which stations have the receive bikes from the most stations?
+Which stations send bikes to the most stations?

-Can we guess the trip time of a biker?
+Can we identify any monotonic relationships for future modeling?